 Why do so many of us say we wish we could ‘escape to a tropical island’ when we’re stressed, overloaded, tired and feeling hemmed in by urban life?
 So when babies are added to the mix, are parents obliged to give up the island getaway dream?

 The short answer is a definite ‘no’!

-Island destinations actually make sensational holiday havens for babies and their mums and dads – and the good news is that, far from having to compromise on chill time (or romance!) because you have little ones – there are many amazing resorts on islands in Australia and the Pacific that are dedicated to keeping the dream alive for new parents.
-Far from daunting, taking family time out on a beautiful tropical island can only benefit you and baby!
+Island destinations make sensational holiday havens for babies and their mums and dads – and the good news is that far from having to compromise on chill time (or romance!) because you have little ones – there are many fantastic resorts on islands in Australia and the Pacific that are dedicated to keeping the dream alive for new parents.
+Far from daunting, taking family time out on a beautiful tropical island can only benefit you and your baby!

 1. Dream it differently

 We did it when my daughter was two months old in an attempt to recapture pre-baby holiday memories and to test if it was even possible to enjoy sun, sand, surf and ‘together time’ with another travelling companion in tow.
 To our surprise it was … we just had to tweak the dream slightly!
 We shared romantic dinners in the restaurant, with baby asleep in her capsule under the table; we took walks along the beach, with baby in a sling and sun hat; we relaxed on the balcony together overlooking the ocean, while baby slept inside and we had mid-afternoon siestas – the three of us!
 Same, same … but different.

 2. Destination deciders

 Factor in travel times and modes of transport to your destination and determine what you – and baby – can manage, without losing it!
 The carefree days of a backpack each are on hold for now, and while babies are only small, the amount of paraphernalia they require makes travelling light a thing of the past, so be realistic about the logistics of the journey to your holiday island.